You only need three ingredients to make these grain free tortillas! They’re soft, flexible and great for rolling, folding and filling up!

-How to make: 3-Ingredient Grain Free Tortillas
+How to Make These Grain Free Wraps:

-This recipe is adapted from Heart Beat Kitchen Indian Naan.
+This recipe is adapted from Heart Beat Kitchen’s, Indian Naan.
 If you’re looking for something more along the paleo lines and you can tolerate nuts you can always try her recipe which is essentially just this recipe but with almond flour instead of chickpea flour.

 You can roll this up, fold it over, and fill it full of whatever you want and you’re good to go.